 Dr Who has been influential in my life although I find it strange that a series I worked on 30 to 40 years ago still interests so many people.
 Must have had something.

-In 1964 I joined the BBC on a short term contract as a trainee Assistant Floor Manager and on my 2nd or 3rd day was sent to the London Transport facility in Wood Lane to help out for a few days on the Dr Who show which had just started.
+In 1964 I joined the BBC on a short term contract as a trainee Assistant Floor Manager and on my first day I was sent to the London Transport facility in Wood Lane to help out for a few days on the Dr Who show which had just started.
 William Hartnel was the leading actor and I worked for some weeks on the production.
 The episodes were recorded at the BBC's Hammersmith studios.

 In Drama Serials department, working on Dr Who, was inevitable, challenging and enjoyable - I was either ASM or PA on the Crusade - directed by Duggie Campfield - big problems with killer ants from the London zoo which were supposed to eat someone - I put honey on the person they were supposed to eat and the ants died in the honey - too few, too small - ants..